 Example 4-A: A opens for 1400, B (with remaining chips behind in large chip stack) silently pushes out one 1000 and three 500’s.
 This is a mandatory min-raise to 2800 because the 50% threshold of 2100 (1400+700=2100) is reached.

-Example 4-B: Same 1400 opener, B puts out one 1000 and two 500s.
+Example 4-B: Same 1400 opener, B (with remaining chips behind in large chip stack) puts out one 1000 and two 500s.
 This is a call because it is short of the 50% threshold of 2100.
-NOTE: both example 4-A and 4-B are all-in bets for a player putting out his or her last chips.
+NOTE: In both example 4-A and 4-B, Player B would be all-in if putting out his or her last chips.

 Rule 46: Prior Bet Chips Not Pulled In, situation examples.